Termite Treatment Application: Rodding Vs. Trenching

 Contact MightyMite Today for Effective Termite Control

-At MightyMite Termite Services, we’re committed to helping you keep your home in the Bay Area safe from termites, using naturally derived treatments that have a low impact on the environment.
+At MightyMite Termite Services, we’re committed to helping you keep your home in the Bay Area safe from termites, using the lowest toxicity products available to professionals that have a low impact on the environment.
 Our team of professional termite control specialists diagnose and treat infestations with the most effective methods and unmatched warranties, solving your termite problems the first time with an industry-best “no call-back rate.”
 Contact us for a termite inspection and to learn more about our services!